 Estuaries are at the terrestrial-marine interface where hydrogeomorphic and ecological changes occur on annual, decadal, and millennial timescales (Pasternack, 2009).
-Estuarine habitats support high species richness, including species at risk (Kehoe et al., 2021) and are important carbon reservoirs (Douglas et al., 2022).
+Estuarine habitats support high species richness, including species at risk (Kehoe et al., 2021) and are important carbon reservoirs (Gailis et al., 2021; Douglas et al., 2022).
 Because these ecosystems will experience accelerated change under sea level rise, they are of increasing conservation concern (Brophy et al., 2019); understanding estuarine habitat changes and implications for habitat stability can inform global change resilience strategies.
 Estuaries in North America are of particular conservation importance in the Pacific Northwest (PNW) because their pathways of retreat or expansion are often spatially restricted by fjord geography (Emmett et al., 2000), whereas estuaries along the Atlantic coast may spread along expansive coastal plains.
 Tidal freshwater marshes are the upper reaches of estuaries dominated by riverine freshwater, and in the PNW they are particularly important as early transitional habitat along a salinity gradient for anadromous salmonids (Davis et al., 2021; Chalifour et al., 2019).
-The Fraser River Estuary is the largest estuary in British Columbia and of irreplaceable ecological and commercial value, yet has lost 85% of floodplain and 64% of stream habitat (Finn et al., 2021), emphasizing the need to understand the condition of remaining estuarine habitat.
+The Fraser River Estuary is the largest estuary in British Columbia and of irreplaceable ecological and commercial value, yet has lost 85% of floodplain and 64% of stream habitat in the Lower Fraser watershed (Finn et al., 2021), emphasizing the need to understand the condition of remaining estuarine habitat.
 Estuary conservation efforts are intended to protect coastal municipalities and provide sufficient habitat for wildlife.
 Stability of plant communities within tidal marshes contributes to the ability of these habitats to resist change or recover from disturbance (Holling, 1973).

 A barrier to understanding community stability, including within estuaries, is the lack of long-term data.
 In the absence of long-term monitoring, historical datasets can provide a ‘snapshot’ of species compositional variation over time.
 One such opportunity exists in the Fraser River estuary, British Columbia, Canada in an area called Ladner Marsh (Fig. 1).
 Despite large-scale industrialization and urbanization within the region, Ladner Marsh has escaped direct industrial development, and to the best of our knowledge has not experienced major natural or anthropogenic disturbance in the past 50 years.
 Two historical studies conducted in Ladner Marsh (Bradfield & Porter, 1982; Denoth & Myers, 2007) used similar methods to document floristic diversity.
 Bradfield & Porter (1982) tested whether species dominating the community statistically characterized distinct sub-community assemblages within the marsh.
-Their analysis distinguished three assemblages, each dominated by a unique species: Sedge (Carex lyngbyei Hornem.), Fescue (Festuca arundinacea Schreb.), and Bogbean (Menyanthes trifoliata L.).
+Their analysis distinguished three assemblages, each dominated by a unique species: Sedge (Carex lyngbyei Hornem.), Fescue (Schedonorus arundinaceus (Schreb., formerly Festuca arundinacea) Dumort., nom. cons.), and Bogbean (Menyanthes trifoliata L.).
 They postulated that edaphic factors drove assemblage distribution: that the Bogbean assemblage occurred on waterlogged soils, the Fescue assemblage on well-drained soils mostly along levees, and the Sedge assemblage along channel edges with greater inundation frequency.
 Twenty years later, Denoth & Myers (2007) repeated the sampling methods to test relationships between non-native purple loosestrife (Lythrum salicaria L.) and native Henderson’s checker-mallow (Sidalcea hendersonii S. Watson), a threatened species.
 While these studies independently characterize different community metrics, these datasets provide the opportunity to repeat observations and characterize long-term plant community changes to inform inferences about habitat stability.
 We used three observational datasets spanning four decades to answer the following questions:

 Are tidal freshwater marsh assemblages characterized by the same dominant plant species over a 40-year period?
 In the absence of significant environmental disturbance, we expect the same species composition to dominate each assemblage as identified by Bradfield & Porter (1982).